 A daily product

 Face masks are a common item in Japan, especially in the winter when many people wear them to help prevent the spread of disease.
-But since the coronavirus outbreak began, they have been difficult to find, as have other household items like toilet paper, with most retailers restricting shoppers to a single package at a time.
+But since the coronavirus outbreak began, it has been difficult to find them, as have other household items like toilet paper, with most retailers limiting shoppers to a single package at a time.

 In some countries outside of Japan, where masks are less common in stores, sellers have raised prices in online marketplaces.

 The American surgeon Jerome Adams he urged the public not to increase demand in a tweet over the weekend.